robbytables/bug-free-invention/unit-6-flask/instructor-resources/03-styling-flask/03-styling-slides.md

 HTML means...

 - Hypertext Markup Language
-  - HTML is **not** a programming language!
+  - HTML is **not a programming language**!
 - Adding structure to a webpage.
-What's a heading?
+  - What is a page heading?
 What's a paragraph?
 What's a list?

 ![](https://s3.amazonaws.com/ga-instruction/assets/python-fundamentals/html-compare.png)